Google AR ‘Measure’ App Turns Android Phones Into Virtual Measuring Tapes | Inquirer Technology

 ADVERTISEMENT

 The Android measurement app’s performance depends on your device’s ARCore feature.
-Users found this measuring tape on phone didn’t measure distance properly for Samsung Galaxy S9 and Google Pixel phones.
+Users found this measuring tape on their phone didn’t measure distance properly for Samsung Galaxy S9 and Google Pixel phones.

 Alfred Bayle /ra

 Initially published on June 23, 2018.
-Updated on May 29, 2023
+Updated on August 30, 2023

 Your subscription could not be saved.
 Please try again.